dissagaliyeva/deep_learning_projects/README.md

 # Udacity Deep Learning Nanodegree Program + Own Projects
 This folder contains all the projects from Udacity's Nanodegree Program along with own projects.
 The major projects are stored in the 'project-XXX' format or below:

-The following projects are presented: <br>
 **Udacity**
 * Bike-Sharing (pure numpy)
 * Landmark Classification (CNN, Transfer Learning, VGG16)